yash91989201/car-rental-dashboard/README.md

 - `src/lib/` — Utilities, types, db queries
 - `src/constants/` — Constants and enums
 - `src/styles/` — Global styles (Tailwind)

-## Deployment

-The app can be deployed to [Vercel](https://vercel.com/) with zero configuration.
-SQLite is supported—no cloud DB setup needed.
-For SQLite persistence, ensure the database file is included in `vercel.json` or as a build output.

 ## Assessment Task